tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```python
 SELECT <output_variable> FROM <pattern> WHERE <condition> <additional_clauses>
 ```
+Similar to SQL, graph queries use SELECT-FROM-WHERE clauses.
+The key difference is that graph queries generalize the FROM clause to allow patterns.
+A pattern can represent a vertex, an edge, or a path.
+These patterns are expressed using ASCII art:

+- `()` represents a node
+- `-[]->` represents an edge
+- `()-[]->()-[]->()...` A path is formed by alternating nodes and edges.
+-
+This pattern-based approach enables more "declarative flavor", and more flexible and expressive querying of graph data.

 You can directly type *one liner* of the above syntax in GSQL shell to explore your data.
 The query will not be stored in Catalog as a procedure.
 Or, you can break the one line to multiple lines and enclose them with `BEGIN` and `END` as illustrated below.